AylinAkkus/transformer-addition-length-generalization/README.md

 - Change folder structure and save the config and dataset for different runs [Aylin]
 - Add the conda environment file [Mert]
 - Add a saving scheduling function (save a lot first 50 epochs and then save less)
+- Add something to upsample lower-digit case (and potentially 3 digit in our case) [Aylin]
+- Train successful model.
+[BOTH]

 # To Read